The following piece is a guest post by telecommunications specialist George Smith.

 By now it’s pretty clear that Amazon’s master plan to take their delivery services to the skies via drone isn’t going to be easy.
 There are issues around flying beyond line of site, implementing obstacle sensors to avoid collisions, and getting regulatory approval.
 But there’s a completely different issue that no one is talking about: connectivity.

-Maintaining a strong and stable internet connection
+Maintaining a strong and stable internet connection for drones

 Since delivery drones would fly autonomously rather than have a designated pilot, each drone needs to have the ability to send and receive information to air traffic control instantaneously so they know which parts of the air to avoid.
 To do that, Amazon’s drones will likely utilize a mixture of Wi-Fi and cellular connectivity.